.jpg/:/cr=t:0%25,l:5.63%25,w:88.74%25,h:100%25/rs=w:600,h:451.12781954887214,cg:true)

 My aim is to provide a compassionate and supportive space where parents can talk openly about their experiences and feel understood during what can be both a meaningful and challenging stage of life.

-I take a warm, collaborative approach to therapy and work closely with clients to tailor treatment to their individual needs, experiences, and goals.
-I aim to create a space where people feel safe, respected, and understood, and where we can work together to make sense of what they’re going through and move toward meaningful change.
+I aim to create a space where you feel safe, respected, and understood—where we can make sense of what you’re going through and move toward meaningful, lasting change.

 When working with eating disorders, I draw from: